 IWB Screen Time Art Google Slides/PowerPoint - (~15 mins over number of lessons) Displaying information on the topic we are studying for each year group/project.
 Visualizer Activity demo - which enlarges my hands on the big screen and enables children to see what I am doing - I do this in combination to using my drawing white board or large paper.
 To show examples of project work - throughout lessons.
 Drama Google Slides/PowerPoint To display images related to historical content. e.g Vikings in Yr4 and Black Women in History.
-Educational videos Example sources include: • Short 1920's film footage of Josephine Baker.
-French Google Slides/PowerPoint Flashcards Wordbanks Starter or plenary to assess children's learning or reinforce targeted vocabulary.
-Digital dialects YouTube To listen to French songs, model the focus.
+Educational videos Example sources include: Short 1920's film footage of Josephine Baker.
+French Google Slides/PowerPoint Flashcards Wordbanks YouTube To listen to French songs, model the focus.
 The video helps children attach meaning to the words.
-BBC Videos - Virtually French Using authentic material for children to Short sessions games to learn/explore vocabulary Using authentic material for children to have a better insight into the culture of the country and people whose language they study.